 Build a workflow for every trigger event

 Luckily nowadays, you don't have to spend hours and hours plowing through masses of data on various web sites, social media, and newspapers to be up-to-date on the latest changes among your customers and prospects.
-You have sales intelligence tools like Vainu designed explicitly for tracking these changes for you.
-The best thing is, you can get the triggers delivered automatically in your CRM.
-Be sure to act quickly whenever a trigger event occurs!
+You can automate this process by tapping into sales intelligence tools like Vainu, designed explicitly for tracking and monitoring any data point.
+The best thing is you can get the trigger events delivered automatically to your CRM.
+Be sure to act quickly whenever a trigger event occurs.
+Triggers allow you to:

 Someone in a key leadership position, e.g., a sales director, has either left the company or a new director is appointed.

 A person appointed to a leadership position typically wants to leave his/her mark on the organization as quickly as possible.
 It often means hiring new team members, evaluating existing processes, investing in new ventures, and revamping the strategy to achieve the desired impact.